Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Symmetric FIRs, including half-band FIRs, cannot take full advantage of input streams when operating in a non-SSR mode, i.e., ``TP_SSR``, ``TP_PARA_INTERP_POLY``, and ``TP_PARA_DECI_POLY`` are all set to 1.
 Instead, the input stream will be converted to a window buffer ,and the FIR kernels will operate in a window based architecture.
 Output data will be sent directly out through a stream port.
-Such designs allow a more flexible connection and mapping onto AIE tiles.
+Such designs allow a more flexible connection and mapping onto AI Engine tiles.
 Latency is reduced, when compared to a window based equivalent, but is much greater than compared with an asymmetric design.
 Lack of an output buffer also reduces the memory requirements.

 For example, a 16 tap single-rate symmetric FIR implemented on AIE with a `512` sample input/output window operating on ``cint16`` data and ``int16`` coefficients achieves a throughput of `978 MSa/s` (based on 1 GHz AIE clock) and will need around `1.4 us` before a full window of samples is available for the consumer to read.